• Skip to primary navigation

 Educational approach:

-Workshops were held with major consulting firms that advise farmers in crop management and nutrient management, with a group of Soil and Water Conservation District employees within the Upper Susquehanna Watershed Coalition (headwaters of the Chesapeake Bay), and with the New York City Watershed Program and CCE of Delaware County.
+Workshops were held with major consulting firms that advise farmers in crop management and nutrient management, with Soil and Water Conservation District staff who are part of the Upper Susquehanna Watershed (headwaters of the Chesapeake Bay) Coalition in New York (http://www.uppersusquehanna.org/usc/), and with the New York City Watershed Program and CCE of Delaware County.
 In addition, zoom meetings were held with representatives in four major companies including the Caring Dairy Program of Ben and Jerry, Land-O-Lake, a collaboration of Chobani and the World Wildlife Fund, and Newtrient.
 Sessions consisted of a presentation on the concepts and input materials necessary for completion of an annual NMB, as well as discussion of output and results.
 We followed up with those had questions via phone calls and with additional visits.
-Farmers who completed the NMB received a personal NMB report with presentation of the farm data compared to all farms in the database as well as the “green box”, and a table that included opportunities for improvement over time.
+Farmers who completed the NMB received a personal NMB report with presentation of the farm data compared to all farms in the database as well as the "green box", and a table that included opportunities for improvement over time.

 Milestones